What is a teacher-led school?

 how are decisions made?

-The Leadership Team is there to implement decisions made by the entire staff during our consensus-based all-staff meetings.
+The Head of School is there to implement decisions made by the entire staff during our consensus-based all-staff meetings.
 Here big-picture and school-wide decisions are presented and every member of our staff has an opportunity to have their voice heard.
 Sound tiresome?
 We’ve actually found the opposite!
 Since the implementation of consensus-based decision making our meetings have been more productive and even shorter!

 how do the teachers feel?